Tag: Jonathan Edwards

 Jonathan Edwards – 2016 Parliamentary Question to the Department for Business, Innovation and Skills

-To ask the Secretary of State for Business, Innovation and Skills, what representations the Government has received from the Welsh Government on the steel industry in the last five years.
+To ask the Secretary of State for Business, Innovation and Skills, what representations he has received from the Welsh Government in the last week on the announcement of job losses in South Wales by Tata Steel.

 Anna Soubry